naturangel/weather-station/README.md

 in our example
 **raspberry pi (also need charger sd card and maybe a box)**

+You will need one meter dupont cable per color (5 x 1m).

+Both female and male pins.
+A tool to connect and cut
+or
-You will need 1 meters from each 5 color dupont cables and female and male pins also a tool to connect and cut or you can buy ready some 10-20 cm mix female & male to male & female
+You can purchase ready made ones, 10-20 cm mix female & male to male & female

-also an access point that nodemcu32 our raspberry and the users will connect to see the weather info
+also an access point (simple router)  that nodemcu32, the raspberry and the users would all be connected to, in order to be able to check the weather info

 Step1